srw2ho/IPStreaming/README.md

 Now that you have the FFmpeg source code, please follow the instructions on how to install MSYS2, YASM and gas-preprocessor on the FFmpeg for WinRT Compilation guide (https://trac.ffmpeg.org/wiki/CompilationGuide/WinRT).
 Follow the setup instruction very carefully (including installation guide on MSYS2 website) to avoid build issues!!
 Be very careful not to miss a single step.
 If you have problems building ffmpeg, go through these steps again, since chances are high that you missed some detail.
 Note

 In case you downloaded yasm 64-bit version you'll also need Visual C++ Redistributable for Visual Studio 2010.

-This package is usually installed with VS 2017 but not with VS2019.
-In case it's missing yasm will ouput this error message while building ffmpeg:

-After Installing WinRT-FFmpeg Compilation guide: use powershell and go into folder /IPStraeamingCPP call into powershell shell the following command:
+After Installing WinRT-FFmpeg Compilation guide build fmmpeg Libs and Dlls use powershell and go into folder /IPStraeamingCPP call into powershell shell the following command: